bramwillemse/bw-home/site/content/articles/2019-08-07-book-shape-up.md

 title: "Book: Shape Up, by Ryan Singer"
 date: 2019-08-07T12:04:06+02:00
 draft: true
-introduction: "I have some time to spare and read 'Shape Up', Basecamp's latest book about doing things (software projects) differently than most of us are used to.
-In this post I'll give you a summary of their Shape Up ideas, my take on it and at the end (SPOILER ALERT!)
+introduction: "I read 'Shape Up', Basecamp's latest book about doing software projects differently than we are used to.
+In this post I'll give you a summary, my take on it and at the end (SPOILER ALERT!)
 I'll tell you to go read it."
 url: /book-basecamp-shape-up/
 author: Bram
 categories:
   - Books
 ---

 I have too much time at the moment.
-I came back from a long holiday in France and I’m looking for new freelance project to dive into, while I’m not really sure what I want.
+I came back from a long holiday in France and I’m looking for new freelance project to dive into, while I’m not exactly sure what I want.

 Do I just want to build?
 Get a ‘regular’ front-end job?
 Or do I actually want to stop doing actual development work and focus on design, product ownership and/or strategy?
 Most of the times the answer and results lay somewhere in the middle.
 But it feels like it’s (almost) time for a bold decision..

 ## Books, books, books
 Anyways.
-I have time, so I read quite a lot.
+I have time, so I have been reading quite a lot.
 For example I highly recommend the science fantasy [Broken Earth trilogy](https://www.goodreads.com/series/112296-the-broken-earth) by N.K.
 Jemisin.
 I started on part one a few weeks ago, and I can’t stop.

-But if I remember correctly I brought you here promising to talk about Bootcamp’s latest..
+But if I remember correctly I brought you here promising to talk about Bootcamp’s latest.
+Which, I have to say, was a nice fantasy intermezzo!

 ## Basecamp's latest book
 Right after I finished 'It doesn't have to be crazy at work' – go read it, it's great! – out came 'Shape Up', a web only book by Basecamp product strategist Ryan Singer.